top of page

 Cost/Stipend: Free; interns are paid above minimum wage

-You’ll develop skills in science communication, public speaking, data collection, and financial literacy, while also receiving college application support.
-The program also includes opportunities to present research at STEM conferences, work on environmental projects, and work alongside Academy researchers and STEM professionals.
+The Careers in Science (CiS) Intern Program offers 16 San Francisco high school students from underrepresented groups in STEM the chance to engage in fieldwork, science education, and sustainability initiatives at the California Academy of Sciences.
+You’ll develop skills in science communication, public speaking, data collection, and financial literacy while receiving college application support.
+The program includes opportunities to present research at STEM conferences, work on environmental projects, and work alongside Academy researchers and STEM professionals.
+To learn more about this program, check out our complete guide here.

 Location: Various international locations